 Copyright 2008 Kellie Paxton

 Paxton, Kellie.
-"Anesthetic efficacy of articaine hydrochloride versus lidocaine hydrochloride: a meta-analysis." thesis, University of Iowa, 2008.
+"Anesthetic efficacy of articaine hydrochloride versus lidocaine hydrochloride: a meta-analysis."
+Master's thesis, University of Iowa, 2008.